TyrantsBeware1776/ultimate-ninja-ai/README.md

 Node.js
  (version 18 or later).
 You may verify your version with node --version.

 A Gemini API key with access to the TTS and Veo endpoints.
-Place this key in a .env.local file at the project root:

-GEMINI_API_KEY=your-key-here
+Provide this key at runtime (preferred) by running localStorage.setItem('gemini_api_key', '<your-key-here>') in the browser console or via the AI Studio key picker.
+You may also place it in a .env.local file as VITE_GEMINI_API_KEY (note: build-time envs are bundled, so prefer runtime injection for security).

 Installation and Running